harmonizations part II (under construction)

 MELODIC TONALITY vs HARMONIC TONALITY

-Just as the ‘Harmonizations’ platform focuses on Harmonic Tonality, the focus in this platform is on Melodic Tonality, or the combination of both.
-This brings us in the soundworld of composers such as Debussy, Stravinsky, Bartok and Messiaen, as well as modal uses in folkloristic music and music from regions within the Middle East, Africa and Asia.
+Just as the ‘Harmonizations’ section focuses on harmonic tonality, the focus in this section is on melodic tonality and combinations of the two.
+This brings us into the soundworld of composers such as Debussy, Stravinsky, Bartók and Messiaen, as well as modal uses in tradtional music from regions in the Middle East, Africa and Asia.

-Musicologist Rudolph Reti (1885-1957) defines Melodic Tonality as a tonal concept traceable far back in history and which is entirely different from the classical type in Western Europe.
-It's the kind of tonality where melodic principles are the most defining factors, and harmonic functionalities can be altered in a broader sense.
+Musicologist Rudolph Reti (1885-1957) defines melodic tonality as a tonal concept that can be traced far back in history.
+It's the kind of tonality where melodic principles are the most defining factors.

 Thus we realize that there are at least two types of tonality (tonicality) in music.
 One is based on the harmonic and rhythmical structure (...)
 We called this tonality harmonic tonality.
 It is the familiar tonality of classical music.